eclipse-tractusx/sldt-bpn-discovery/docs/1-introduction-and-goals.md

 -   Discovery Finder and BPN Discovery are "central" services (horizontal and vertical scalability included) and meant to help to connect companies.
-So, it is integrated into the Catena-X network with all their services.
+So, it is integrated into the Catena-X network.

 ### Stakeholders